Antonioleon13/Autonomous_Vehicle_ROS2_Humble/README.md

-# Autonomous Car with ROS2 Humble
+# Autonomous Vehicle with ROS2 Humble

 This project implements an autonomous car using ROS2 Humble.
 The repository contains two packages: `camera_viewer` and `localization`.